 Appeals may also be made:

-- In respect of directions given by the OFT (or sectoral regulator) under sections 32 and 33 of the Competition Act in order to bring an infringement of the Chapter I or Chapter II prohibitions to an end;
+- In respect of directions given by the CMA (or sectoral regulator) under sections 32 and 33 of the Competition Act in order to bring an infringement of the Chapter I or Chapter II prohibitions to an end;

 The Secretary of State has power to add to the list of decisions that may be appealed.